bengrunfeld/study-notes/interview-questions/react-interview-questions.md

         )
     }

-### What does it mean whhen an input field does not supply a `value` property?
+### What does it mean when an input field does not supply a `value` property?

 That you're using an uncontrolled component.

 ## Sources

-A lot of this information was learned, borrow, and used from the following:
+A lot of this information was learned and borrowed from the following:

 * https://www.lynda.com/React-js-tutorials/React-js-Essential-Training/496905-2.html
 * https://www.toptal.com/react/interview-questions